matthiasgeihs/twitter-filter/README.md

 ## Example

-Hateful / inflammatory comments are hidden.
+Once installed, the extension will hide posts based on your preferences.

-Other comments are shown as usual.
+You can see in the image below how hateful or inflammatory comments are hidden, whileo ther comments are shown as usual.
 Filter criteria can be configured in extension options.

 <p style="text-align: center;"><img src="./images/example.png" alt="Mocked screenshot" width="480"></p>